All Appointments Phone:

 What causes acetabular labral tears?

 Acetabular labral tears generally occur in two situations.
-Tears can occur as a result of traumatic injury to the hip joint.
-More commonly however, tears may occur in a labral cartilage which has gradually accumulated damage over time; this is known as a 'degenerate tear'.
-Degenerate labral tears develop as a part of hip joint osteoarthritis, or may be related to other hip joint disorders such as developmental dysplasia or femoro-acetabular impingement (FAI).
+More frequently, labral tears may occur due to a gradual accumulation of damage over time - this is known as a 'degenerate tear' (Figures 1-4).
+Degenerate labral tears may develop as a part of hip joint osteoarthritis, or may be related to other hip joint disorders such as developmental dysplasia or femoro-acetabular impingement (FAI).
+Acetabular labral tears can occur as a result of a single traumatic injury to the hip joint - this situation is reasonably uncommon (Figure 5).

 What are the symptoms?

-Patients with acetabular labral tears commonly experience groin pain, which is often made worse with physical activity and positions where the hip is bent, such as deep squatting or rising from a low chair.
-The symptoms may have been present for a long time, and thought to represent 'recurrent groin sprains'.
-Some patients experience 'mechanical' symptoms such as catching or unpredictable 'weakness' of the hip joint.
+Patients with acetabular labral tears commonly experience groin pain, which is often made worse with physical activity such as impact sports, running and positions where the hip is deeply bent, such as squatting or when rising from a low chair.
+The symptoms may have been present for a long time in a fluctuating manner and may have been misinterpreted as 'recurrent groin sprains'.
+Some patients experience 'mechanical' symptoms such as painful catching or unpredictable 'weakness' and giving way of the hip.

 Are there any other associated injuries?